vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Can a VM with a vTPM be backed up?

 Yes.
 Please consult your backup vendor for more information about their support for virtual TPM and encrypted VMs.
+Ensure that you test restores of the VMs to ensure that vTPM data is restored correctly.

 ### When I added a vTPM the VM now says “Encrypted” but it is not using an encrypted storage policy.
 Is that normal?